MileHacker Logo

 Driving Laws & Parking

 • Driving Laws: Drive on the right-hand side of the road.
-Seatbelts mandatory.
+Seatbelts are required.
 Speed limits strictly enforced.

 • Zero-Tolerance: Driving under the influence of alcohol strictly prohibited.
 Smartphones while driving illegal.

-• Road Conditions: Roads within Muscat and main highways modern, well-maintained, excellent.
+• Road Conditions: Roads within Muscat and major highways modern, well-maintained, excellent.

 • Parking: Ample paid parking in most commercial areas and malls.
 Many attractions/hotels no-cost parking.
 Check signs.